 ⇨ Establishes and maintains all official records of the agency, in accordance with federal and local regulation, policies and procedures; internal policies and procedures; and other sound business practices.

 ⇨ Provides effective leadership for the VIHFA and its employees.
 Determines, in collaboration with Board members and key staff, the priorities of the VIHFA and each of its departments.
 Promotes teamwork and cooperation amongst employees, representatives of HUD and other federal and local government departments and agencies and branches of government.
-Provides leadership, technical assistance and guidance to VIHFA staff to put into effect all policies and procedures of VIHFA; all applicable federal and local government laws, regulations, policies and procedures; and all approved plans and budgets and to ensure compliance with the same.
+Provides leadership, technical assistance and guidance to VIHFA staff on all applicable federal and local government laws, regulations, policies and procedures, and all approved plans and budgets and to ensure compliance with the same.

 ⇨ Oversees all legal matters on behalf of the agency, with technical assistance and guidance from VIHFA’s Legal Counsel, the Board and its Legal Counsel and the U.S. Virgin Island’s Department of Justice.
 Ensures that all legal requirements for programs and funding arrangements are met.
 Reports to the Board on the status of all pending and threatened suits or other legal matters affecting VIHFA, its personnel, its contractors/vendors and/or its partners immediately upon becoming aware of these matters.